-To find the best valuation method for your business I often refer people to an article from Inc magazine that looks at dozens of industries and includes the 3 best valuations methods for that industry.
+To find the best valuation method for your business, I often refer people to an article from Inc. magazine that looks at dozens of industries and includes the 3 best valuation methods for that industry.

 And here is what they have to say about factors that discount a valuation.